 - 1 tsp citrus zest (I used orange and lemon)

-Reduce oven temperature to 325 degrees and fill a tea pot or a pan with water and bring to a boil on the stove.
+Reduce oven temperature to 325 degrees.
 In the bowl of the mixer with the paddle attachment, mix the cream cheese until light and creamy, about 4 minutes on level 4 on a KitchenAid mixer.
 Keep the mixer running and add the sugar, salt, and vanilla and mix for another 4 minutes on medium speed.
 Lower the speed and mix the eggs in one at a time, beating for 30 seconds after each addition.
 Scrape after each additional egg.
 Once all the eggs have been added, increase the speed to medium and beat for another 30 seconds.
 Reduce the speed again and mix in sour cream and whipping cream until fully incorporated, about 30 seconds.
 Mix in citrus zest and scrape to make sure the batter is uniform in consistency.
 Pour batter into springform pan and level out with a spatula.

-Place the springform pan inside a large roasting pan and place in oven.
-Now slowly pour the boiling water into the roasting pan, being careful to not get any water inside the springform pan.
-The water should reach about half way up the sides of the pan.
+Place the springform pan inside a large roasting pan fitted with a rack.
+Place in oven.
+Carefully dip a liquid measuring cup into the simmering pot of water and slowly pour into the roasting pan, being careful to not get any water inside the springform pan.
+The water should reach about 1/3 way up the sides of the pan.
 Take a deep breath and congratulate yourself!

 Bake the cheesecake for 1 hour and 30 minutes or until the cheesecake has a bit of a jiggle to it.
-The top may be slightly brown and may rise or have a few cracks.
-This is ok.
+Check it after an hour.
+Turn down the oven to 300 degrees if the cheesecake starts to puff or get brown spots.
 Now turn off the oven and prop open the door and let the cheesecake rest for another hour.

-Take the roasting pan out of the oven and gently lift up the springform pan and remove the foil.
-Be careful, hot water may be lurking in the foil.
-Put the springform pan on a cooling rack to completely cool.
-Once cool, refrigerate over night.
+Take the roasting pan out of the oven and gently lift out the springform pan and remove the foil.
+There may be so water inside the foil so don’t be surprised.
+Set cheesecake on a cooling rack and let cool for 4 hours.
+Once cool, wrap in saran wrap and foil and chill in the refrigerator.

-The next day, run a small spatula around the sides of the pan to make sure the crust is not attached to the pan and gently remove the sides of the springform.
-Serve and enjoy!
-Refrigerate any leftovers covered in plastic wrap or foil (or both!)
-I found that my cheesecake was creamy and wonderful for 2 days and then by the 3rd (yes we ate cheesecake 3 days in a row!) it had become a bit chalky and the crust was a little too soft.
+The next day, run a small spatula around the sides of the pan to make sure the crust is not attached to the pan and gently remove the sides of the springform pan.
+Using a warm chef’s knife, slice the cake into pieces and serve.
+Refrigerate any leftovers covered in plastic wrap or foil (or both!) for 3-4 days or freeze wrapped in saran wrap and foil and sealed in a ziplock bag.